aaronclinger/router.js/README.md

 ### requestRoute(*[route]*)

 Requests a `pushState` and route change.
-Note that `Router` will ignore subsequent requests of the same route.

 * **[route]** (string) - If no route is provided, `Router` requests the current route.
 Requesting the current route may be helpful if you wish to trigger the initial landing route.